-Without using your ball, walk up to the foul line and then turn around and face away from the pins.
+Now, without using your ball, walk up to the foul line and then turn around and face away from the pins.
 Take one large step, and 4 more regular steps like you do when normally walking.
 Stop and look down.
-This is for a "Five-Step Approach" and where you should stand when you first begin to bowl.
+This is where you will stand when you first begin to bowl for a "Five-Step Approach".
 You could take a "Three-Step Approach" or "Four Step Approach" if you prefer but I have tried all three and came to the conclusion that five works best for me.

-**Again, pretending to hold your ball, rest your elbow on your right hip (so you don't have to feel all the weight of the ball) and swing your arm very slightly out to the right side to allow for BODY CLEARANCE when the ball comes down next to you as your arm comes down and into the swing (the Downswing).
-Get in the habit of holding it the same distance out each time for consistency.
+**Again, pretending to hold your ball, rest your elbow on your right hip (so you don't have to feel all the weight of the ball once you are using the real ball) and swing your arm very slightly out to the right side to allow for BODY CLEARANCE when the ball comes down next to you as your arm comes down and into the swing (the Downswing).
+Get in the habit of holding it the same way distance out each time for consistency.
 You don't want to have it close to your body one time and then a little farther out the next.
 CONSISTENCY is the key in getting a high average!!
 You can also support some of the weight of the bowling ball with your left hand under it if you prefer.

-**Bend your knees slightly and keep them in that position throughout your steps: Try to walk as straight as possible.
+**Bend your knees slightly and keep them in that position throughout all of your steps, and try to walk as straight as possible.

 1. Take the first step with your left foot (right for the left handed bowler) and do nothing with the arm holding the pretend ball.

-2. On your second step, pretend to push the ball away from the body out in front of you letting the weight of the ball come down naturally, without forcing it.
+2. On your second step, pretend to push the ball away from the body out and in front of you, letting the weight of the ball come down naturally, without forcing it.

 3. On the third step, the arm should be straight down next to your body.

 **After the ball release, continue to bring your arm upwards toward the ceiling and touch your back.
 You need to have a smooth release as if you are landing a plane.
-If you just pitch it out there into the lane, the ball will lose some of it's momentum and some of the power behind it by the time it reaches the pins sixty feet away.
+If you just pitch the ball out there into the lane, the ball will lose some of it's momentum and some of the power behind it by the time it reaches the pins which are sixty feet away.

 Do this motion several times so you can get the feel of the timing with the arm and feet.
 The arm swing should mimic the pendulum on a grandfather clock.
-When you start to feel comfortable with the motions, do it a few more times but look down at the foul line to make sure you are stopping on the same dot that you started on.
-That will indicate that you are walking fairly straight on the Approach.
+When you start to feel comfortable with the motions, do it a few more times but look down at the foul line to make sure your left foot is on the same dot that you started on.
+That will indicate that you are walking fairly straight along the Approach.